 The Juju client is a single binary executable that is published and supported on multiple operating systems and CPU architectures.
-Find the instructions for installing Juju on your preferred operating system below.
+Below you will find instructions for how to install it on your preferred operating system.

 To install the latest stable version of the Juju client:

 sudo snap install juju --classic

 snap also allows you to select a particular version by specifying the

 A list of the available channels for the client can be obtained by running:

 snap info juju

 This method allows you to install the Juju client on systems that do not support snaps.